 The risk of injury is high.
 Racing in a pack around tight turns at speeds of forty mph or more, greyhounds collide, fall, and break their fragile legs.
 Before racing was ended by the voters in my home state of Massachusetts, tracks were required by law to report greyhound injuries and deaths.
 More than eight hundred injuries were reported at the state’s two tracks from 2002-2008.
 Over eighty percent were fractures.
 Other injuries included broken necks, crushed skulls, seizures, paralysis, and cardiac arrest.
 Hope survived; she was one of the lucky ones.

-Although we have made great progress since GREY2K USA was founded in 2001, greyhound racing continues to maim and kill dogs.
-At two West Virginia tracks, 7,747 injuries were reported from January 2008 through June 2017.
-Three hundred and eighty-eight dogs died.
-Worse yet, the latest racetrack records from Florida show that a dog dies every three days.
-Greyhounds have been electrocuted when they were thrown onto the live rail that powers the lure.
+Although we have made great progress since our formation in 2001, greyhound racing continues to maim and kill dogs.
+At two West Virginia tracks, 9,146 injuries were reported from January 2008 through December 2019.
+Four hundred and seventeen dogs died.
+This same story repeats itself in every state that still allows dog racing.

 This is cruelty on an industrial scale, embedded in a system that was ignored by the larger society for decades: a system that says it’s fine to keep dogs in cages and force them to run around in circles and risk injury and death so that people can bet on them.